-Dear Year 5 students.
+Dear Year 5 students,

+I'm sure the last few years have flown by, and you now find yourselves preparing for your GCSEs.
+The next step on your academic journey is your A Levels and we are here to support you with this incredibly important decision.

-It has been a strange couple of years for you all, and yet suddenly here we are - you are preparing for your GCSEs and the time has now come to make an incredibly important decision: which A Levels you will study.
-Throughout the ups and downs of the last two years, you have shown maturity, positivity and perseverance.
-I am confident these skills will quide you through the coming months.
+Throughout the ups and downs of recent years, you have shown maturity, positivity and perseverance.
+I am confident these skills will guide you through the coming months.